AddictedCS/soundfingerprinting/README.md

 - Can the algorithm detect exact query position in resulted track?
 > Yes.
 - Can I use **SoundFingerprinting** to detect ads in radio streams?
 > Yes.
+Actually this is the most frequent use-case where SoundFingerprinting was successfully used.
 - Will **SoundFingerprinting** match tracks with samples captured in noisy environment?
-> Yes, try out `HighPrecision` configurations.
+> Yes, try out `HighPrecision` configurations, or contact me for additional guidance.
 - Can I use **SoundFingerprinting** framework on **Mono** or .NET Core app?
 > Yes.
 SoundFingerprinting can be used in cross-platform applications.
 Keep in mind though, cross platform audio service `SoundFingerprintingAudioService` supports only *.wav* files at it's input.
 - How many tracks can I store in `InMemoryModelService`?
 > 100 hours of content with `HighPrecision` fingerprinting configuration will yeild in ~5GB or RAM usage.